-This lens is actually a full frame lens, but looking at how the edges are already beginning to fall apart on the Fujifilm APS-C sensor, I imagine it would get pretty nasty on full frame camera and that would have to be a totally different review where I would probably give this lens a totally different score, like I’ve in my Industar 50mm Review.
+This lens is actually a full frame lens, but looking at how the edges are already beginning to fall apart on the Fujifilm APS-C sensor, I imagine it would get pretty nasty on full frame camera and that would have to be a totally different review where I would probably give this lens a totally different score, as I’ve in my Industar 50mm Review.
 Great lens for APS-C, but I’m not a fan of it on my full frame Sony cameras.

 Ultimately, if you’re an APS-C shooter, you may want to take a close look at this lens.
 You’re not going to match the image quality output of this lens at a better price without buying used on Ebay.
 It has everything we love about old retro lenses with some really nice character, great render depth, micro contrast, and beautiful bokeh.

 You will have to be careful of 7Artisans quality control as it can be pretty bad, as seen in my Artisans 25mm f1.8 review.
 I imagine a lot of these Chinese vending machine lens companies have a lot of their production line outsourced and that could introduce quality control issues.
 But maybe not, who knows.